+WI ADVISER ONLINE TRAINING

+Module 2: Opening, Suspending, Enlarging, Reforming & Closing WIs

-Welcome to the WI Adviser E-learning, we hope that you find the programme inspiring and that it supports you in your role as WI Adviser.
+Welcome to the WI Adviser Online Training, we hope that you find the programme inspiring and that it supports you in your role as a WI Adviser.

+If you haven't already done so, we recommend completing the WI Core Modules before beginning the WI Adviser training, as they provide helpful context and serve as a useful refresher.
+You'll find the link to these modules just below the video.

 This module has been designed to give you the knowledge of the constitutional requirements to open a new WI, suspend, enlarge, reform and close a WI.

+All resources referenced in the modules, as well as a transcript, are available under the 'Helpful Links' section below the video.

-A transcript of this module is also available.
-At the end of each module, you will need to complete a short knowledge test.
-After you have successfully completed the test at the end of module 7 you will receive a certificate.
-Thank you so much for volunteering your valuable time as WI Adviser as your support is critical to WIs and federations in creating an enriching experience for our members and for the generations to come.
+At the end of the module, you'll complete a short knowledge test.
+Upon successful completion of all four modules, you'll receive a certificate recognising your achievement.

+Thank you so much for volunteering your valuable time as a WI Adviser as your support is critical to WIs and federations in creating an enriching experience for our members and for the generations to come.